igorwolfs/acoustic-processing-board/documentation/idea-brainstorm/examples_projects.md

 	- This way weaker signals coming from deeper in the tissue are amplified to look brighter
 - RPI / USB connection

-### Driving circuit
+## Driving circuit
-- HV7361 GA is the pulse generator used here
-	- It supplies a max of +-2.5 amps
+- NMT0572SC: power converter
-	- It supplies max pulses of 100 V
+- takes 5 V
-	- D P/N 1/2 are the outputs for the pulse supply
+- outputs voltages of -24, -48, -72 V depending on the input voltage

 # lit3rick
 ## What is it